equinor/appsec/docs/security-champion/7-about.md

 The Security Champion Network is intended to be a community for Security Champions in Equinor.
 Software development over the last years has rapidly evolved from big development teams consisting of dozens of developers to smaller autonomous teams where we are today.
 With greater responsibility of the whole lifecycle of applications, modern DevOps teams are also expected to handle security.

-This network rises from the realization that this shift-left thinking when it comes to security requires competence building within the developer teams.
-As the network grows we strive for it to become a powerhouse in Equinor when it comes to application security.
-It will be a place where teams can exchange experiences - _both good and bad_, and hopefully learn from each others.
+This network was born to facilitate security awareness and competence building in DevOps teams.
+These are necessary ingredients for successfully [_shifting security left_](https://snyk.io/learn/shift-left-security/).
+It is a place where teams can safely exchange experiences - _both good and bad_, and hopefully learn from each others.
+The end goal is for the Security Champion Network to become Equinor's powerhouse for application security.

 ## Desired outcome